 Her husband Les died of a sudden heart attack in 1974 and for the next several decades Liz lived in Austin.
 She was the author of several more books and was a popular speaker on women’s causes.

 Her awards include being named a Distinguished Alumna of University of Texas in 1975.
 Texas Governor Mark White named her to the Texas Women’s Hall of Fame.
 The Liz Carpenter Lectureship was begun in 1984 and brought national speakers to the University of Texas College of Liberal Arts.
 Also named in her honor is the Liz Carpenter Award, begun in 1992 to be given to the author who has published the most notable work during the year on the subject of the history of women and Texas.

-Carpenter died in the spring of 2010 from pneumonia, after a short hospitalization.
+Carpenter died on March 20, 2010 from pneumonia, after a short hospitalization.
 She had no cemetery burial, but rather her body was cremated and her ashes were scattered at the highest point in her home town of Salado, Texas.

 © 2018, all rights reserved.